mudrap17/job-application-optimizer/README.md

 + It helps you upskill and designs a roadmap along with interview prep
 + It gives you project suggestions according to the skills you want to develop

-Get out the live app at: https://job-application-optimizer.streamlit.app/
+Check out the live app at: https://job-application-optimizer.streamlit.app/

 Instructions to run the code on local machine:
 ```